moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Maintenance

 With these settings, you can add rich text content which will be shown on a maintenance information page (which is not the same as the built-in Moodle maintenance page).

+##### Generic page 1

+With these settings, you can add rich text content which will be shown on a generic page 1.

+##### Generic page 2

+With these settings, you can add rich text content which will be shown on a generic page 2.

+##### Generic page 3

+With these settings, you can add rich text content which will be shown on a generic page 3.

 #### Tab "Information banners"